-This seven-day excursion will acquaint you with the country’s heartland and allow you to experience the juxtaposition of traditional culture and the modern influences of globalization.
+This seven-day excursion will acquaint you with the country’s heartland, and you’ll experience the juxtaposition of traditional culture and the modern influences of globalization.

 In the UNESCO World Heritage site Kairouan, the first Muslim settlement built after the conquering of North Africa in the seventh century, Islamic and Arab presence is still strong.
-A highlight of the excursion is visiting the “Libyan” market in the town of El Jem; the market is a storehouse of products and commodities from all over the world, which serves as a testimony to the mercantile dimension of globalization.
+A highlight of the excursion is visiting the “Libyan” market in the town of El Jem; it’s a storehouse of products and commodities from all over the world, a testament to globalization.
 El Jem boasts the third largest Roman amphitheater in the world.

 On the island of Djerba, you will visit Turkish and Spanish ribats (seafront forts), Africa’s oldest synagogue, and a Talmudic school in the Hara Kebira (Jewish quarter).
-You will discuss with the local rabbi and residents challenges related to maintaining their faith in an overwhelmingly Muslim region.
+You will discuss with the local rabbi and residents challenges of maintaining their faith in an overwhelmingly Muslim region.

-En route from Djerba, you will visit troglodyte dwellings and traditional Berber mountain villages, used as the set for the planet Tatooine in the Star Wars movies.
-In Douz, an oasis in the Sahara dunes, you will spend time at a cybercafé to observe how the Internet is affecting the lives of ordinary Tunisians, particularly youth.
+En route from Djerba, you will visit troglodyte dwellings and traditional Berber mountain villages used as the set for the planet Tatooine in the Star Wars movies.
+In Douz, an oasis in the Sahara dunes, you will spend time at a cybercafé and see how the Internet affects the lives of Tunisians.

-In Bizerta, with its lingering French colonial atmosphere, you will have the opportunity to observe a diversified economy based on tourism, manufacturing, wine production, and military bases.
-You will observe the effect of the global market on local customs.
+In Bizerta, with its lingering French colonial atmosphere, you will see a diversified economy based on tourism, manufacturing, wine production, and military bases and observe the effect of the global market on local customs.

-You will also explore the fascinating ecosystem of Ichkeul National Park where flora and fauna alternate every six months between freshwater and marine conditions.
-The excursion culminates with a visit to the archaeological site of the ancient Roman city of Utica, set today within an international free trade zone.
+You will also explore Ichkeul National Park, where flora and fauna alternate every six months between freshwater and marine conditions.
+The excursion culminates with a visit to the archaeological site of the ancient Roman city of Utica within an international free trade zone.

 Accommodations during the excursion may include hotels, guest houses, and an environmental center.

-Dr. Khélifa is a native of Tunisia.
-He studied English at Tunis University, the Sorbonne, and Yale, where he received his MA and PhD.
-A professor of English language and literature for more than two decades, he teaches graduate and undergraduate courses in poetry, poetics, and comparative literature at Tunis University.
-He has held several academic administrative positions, including director of English graduate studies at the University of Manouba from 1998 to 2002, and was senior advisor in the cabinet of the Minister of Higher Education and Scientific Research (2002–2006), where he was responsible for cooperation with foreign institutions and curricular reform.
-Dr. Khélifa has recently been made a lifetime member of the Tunisian Academy for the Arts, Letters, and Sciences.
+Mounir, a native of Tunisia, studied English at Tunis University and the Sorbonne and received his MA and PhD from Yale.
+A professor of English language and literature for more than two decades, he teaches poetry, poetics, and comparative literature at Tunis University.
+He has been director of English graduate studies at the University of Manouba and senior advisor in the cabinet of the Minister of Higher Education and Scientific Research, where he was responsible for cooperation with foreign institutions and curricular reform.
+He is a lifetime member of the Tunisian Academy for the Arts, Letters, and Sciences.

-As academic director, Dr. Khélifa oversees all aspects of the SIT Study Abroad Tunisia program.
-In addition to designing the program’s academic and field-based components, he advises students and ensures that their academic needs are met.
-In this role, Dr. Khélifa draws on his understanding of both American and Tunisian higher education systems, his intimate knowledge of Tunisian culture, and his wide range of contacts in the area.
+In addition to designing the program’s academic and field components, Mounir advises students, drawing on his understanding of American and Tunisian higher education systems, his knowledge of Tunisian culture, and his wide range of contacts.

-Nadya has a master’s degree in English language and literature from the prestigious Ecole Normale Superieure of Tunis.
-As program assistant, she serves as the students’ key resource on homestay issues, educational excursions, translation, logistics, and general matters related to Tunisian culture and society.
-She also supervises the Arabic language placement test and oversees the Arabic language program.
-As a native of Tunis, Nadya is quite knowledgeable about both its medina and European quarters as well as the northern suburbs where SIT and the host families are located.
+Nadya has a master’s in English language and literature from the prestigious Ecole Normale Superieure of Tunis.
+As program assistant, she is a key resource on homestay issues, educational excursions, translation, logistics, and Tunisian culture.
+She supervises the Arabic language placement test and oversees the Arabic language program.
+A native of Tunis, Nadya is knowledgeable about its medina and European quarters as well as the suburbs where SIT and host families are located.

-Najla Abbes has a master’s degree in trans-cultural poetics from Tunis University.
+Najla has a master’s in trans-cultural poetics from Tunis University.
 As a Fulbright scholar, she taught Arabic language and culture to American students at Pfeiffer University (North Carolina) in 2007 and 2008.
-In addition to being involved in teaching Modern Standard Arabic with the Critical Language Scholarship program in Tunisia, Najla has been the SIT Tunisia Arabic language instructor, responsible for teaching Modern Standard Arabic and Tunisian Dialect, since the spring of 2009.
+In addition to teaching Modern Standard Arabic with the Critical Language Scholarship program in Tunisia, Najla has been SIT Tunisia’s Arabic language instructor for Modern Standard Arabic and Tunisian Dialect since 2009.

 Férid is a Tunisian film director, cinema critic, and historian.
-He taught film studies for many years at Tunis University and presided over or was a member of many film festival juries, such as the Cannes Film Festival and Les Journées Cinématographiques de Carthage.
+He taught film studies for many years at Tunis University and was part of many film festival juries, such as the Cannes Film Festival and Les Journées Cinématographiques de Carthage.

 His first film, Halfaouine, l'enfant des terrasses (Halfaouine: Boy of the Terraces, 1990), is his best known work outside Tunisia.
-In addition to numerous documentaries and short films (Pique-nique, 1972; Caméra d'Afrique, 1983), his other feature films are Un été à La Goulette (1996), and Villa Jasmin (2008).
+In addition to documentaries and short films (Pique-nique, 1972; Caméra d'Afrique, 1983), his feature films include Un été à La Goulette (1996) and Villa Jasmin (2008).

 You will participate in a seven-week homestay in greater Tunis with a host family familiar with the issues explored in your coursework.
-Homestay communities range from the centuries-old La Marsa neighborhood, once a suburb of ancient Carthage, to neighborhoods such as El Menzah, a garden city designed in the 1950s.
-Where cultural considerations or family structure make the seven-week homestay impossible, comfortable and safe alternative lodging is secured in apartments or dorm rooms.
-Students undertaking ISPs in Tunis may extend their homestay / alternative accommodation by four weeks.
+Homestay families are in the centuries-old neighborhoods of La Marsa, Sidi Bou Said, and Carthage.
+Students completing Independent Study Projects or internships in Tunis may extend their homestay by four weeks.